ofirpress/ofirpress.github.io/_posts/2017-09-07-Neural-Language-Modeling-From-Scratch.md

 As expected, performance improves and the perplexity of this model on the test set is about `114`.
 An implementation of this model[^zaremba], along with a detailed explanation, is available in [Tensorflow](https://www.tensorflow.org/tutorials/recurrent).

-## The importance of regularization.
+## The importance of regularization
 `114` perplexity is good but we can still do much better.
 In this section I'll present some recent advances that improve the performance of RNN based language models.

 ### Dropout